 - The photographs should be technically sound.
 No camera shake, no exposure errors!

 - Intellectuals like to think of the impact or seemingly want to show that they think that way.
-If the judges are from influential and financially sound background, enter photographs that showcase poverty, struggle or something they find shocking.
+If the judges are from the influential and financially sound background, enter photographs that showcase poverty, struggle, or something they find shocking.